Avoid Impartial Outsiders

 This is another key identifying characteristic of undue influence and estate fraud in addition to the Three Tests described below.

-The wisest, best course is to keep estate discussions open and public, to involve the heirs continually in any changes that might occur.
+The wisest, best course is to always keep estate discussions open and to inform and involve the heirs continually in any changes that might occur.

 Secrecy allows covert manipulation, undue influence and fraud to flourish.